 Knapton Allotment Association Committee.

-The new site will be in the field bordered by the cycle path and the entrance road to Harewood Whin with vehicular access near the junction of the entrance to Harewood Whin and the Gun Club.
-Pedestrian and cycle access will be from the gate of the current cycle path.
+The new site is in the field bordered by the cycle path and the entrance road to Harewood Whin with vehicular access near the junction of the entrance to Harewood Whin and the Gun Club.

-Plots on the new site will be offered to previous plot holders first but it is likely that additional plots will be available for residents who are interested.
+There are 30 plots on the new site that will be offered to previous plot holders first but it is likely that additional plots will be available for residents who are interested.

 Any queries should be addressed to Graham Mathers of the Allotment Holders Association via email at email@example.com.